 I appreciate that the three programs that Reality Changers has; the College Town, College Apps Academy and the Alumni network are all interconnected.
 The College Apps Academy really helped me plan ahead.
 I remember our instructor would give us lessons even after we were admitted into college.
 Lessons on doing laundry and living independently were really helpful.
 Instructors would really go beyond and meet with us beyond those hours at a Reality Changers function.

 What was your favorite Reality Changers moment?
 Why?

 Camp was definitely a highlight, as well as getting to meet other students in the program.
 That’s something that was really special.
 Over 30 schools in San Diego County participate in Reality Changers.
 You can’t just go to random school and be like, ”Hey, you feel like you want to get to meet people from different schools in all over San Diego County?”

 What is the biggest takeaway you’ve received from Reality Changers?

 Giving back to your community.
 That’s something that’s really special to me.
 I know the statistics and the environment that our community is in right now.
-It doesn’t have the financial resources to be able to support as many students as we could.
-That’s something that was really special to me: to always give back and remember where you come from.
+People don’t have the financial resources to support their kids in school.
+That’s why it’s important to me to always give back and remember where I come from.

 It’s really special to see future generations of Reality Changers students.
 I’m currently very involved at my university and I wouldn’t have been if it wasn’t for Reality Changers.
 I remember someone telling me about a Summer Bridge Program I should try out, and I was very hesitant because I would have wanted to have the best summer, not take classes.
 But just recently, we had another Reality Changers UCLA freshman admitted and I was like, “you should really do the Summer Bridge Program.”
 Now he’s doing it.